CURRICULUM VITAE: abridged

 BOOK: Photography & Place: Seeing and Not Seeing Germany After 1945, (Routledge Advances in Art and Visual Studies 2016).

-'Photography, Flight and Exile in Cold War Germany', in Burcu Dogramaci and Elizabeth Otto, eds.
-Passages of Exile (Edition Text + Kritik, 2017) (forthcoming).
+'Looking and Feeling: Photographing Escape from East Germany', in Burcu Dogramaci and Elizabeth Otto, eds.
+Passages of Exile (Munich: Edition Text + Kritik, 2017), 268-285.

 'Forgetting Ilse Bing', in Kris Belden-Adams, ed.
-Photography and Failure: One Medium's Entanglement with Flops, Underdogs and Disappointments (Bloomsbury, 2017) (forthcoming).
+Photography and Failure: One Medium's Entanglement with Flops, Underdogs and Disappointments (New York: Bloomsbury, 2017), 45-60.

-‘Home and Homelessness: Ann Shelton’s Aesthetics of Displacement’, in Ann Shelton: Dark Matter, Auckland Art Gallery, Toi o Tāmaki, NZ, 2016.
+‘Home and Homelessness: Ann Shelton’s Aesthetics of Displacement’, in Ann Shelton: Dark Matter (Auckland: Auckland Art Gallery, Toi o Tāmaki, NZ, 2016), 58-80.

-‘Interventions in Seeing: GDR Surveillance, Camouflage & the Cold War Camera’, in Ann Elias, Ross Harley and Nicholas Tsoutas (Eds), Camouflage Cultures: The Art of Disappearance (University of Sydney Press, 2015), 147-157.
+‘Interventions in Seeing: GDR Surveillance, Camouflage & the Cold War Camera’, in Ann Elias, Ross Harley and Nicholas Tsoutas (Eds), Camouflage Cultures: The Art of Disappearance (Sydney: University of Sydney Press, 2015), 147-157.

 ‘The Surrealist Aesthetic’, Art Gallery of New South Wales Photography Collection (AGNSW, Sydney 2007).